 So while it’s a great bag for anyone concerned about carrying too much gear, you might find you get more bang-for-your-buck with one of the larger bags on Barber Shop Bags.

-Regardless of which one you choose, I have confidence that you will be pleased with the design and the build quality.
+Regardless of which one you choose, I have confidence that the design and the build quality will impress you.

 And for extra assurance, I will be updating this review over the next year if any part of the bag doesn’t live up to my expectations.

 A note from Josh, ExpertPhotography's Photographer-In-Chief:

 if you want to capture breathtaking images, without the frustration of a complicated camera.

 It's my training video that will walk you how to use your camera's functions in just 10 minutes - for free!

 I also offer video courses and ebooks covering the following subjects: